yeyus/CodePathFB-NYTArticles/README.md

 * [x] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
 * [x] User can **share an article link** to their friends or email it to themselves
 * [ ] Replaced Filter Settings Activity with a lightweight modal overlay
-* [ ] Improved the user interface and experiment with image assets and/or styling and coloring
+* [x] Improved the user interface and experiment with image assets and/or styling and coloring
+  * [x] Drawer view for filters
+  * [x] Using CardView with RecyclerView

 The following **bonus** features are implemented: